SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 The final part of this workshop is to build a script, to give you a sense of how to automate activities with the btp CLI.
 It is a deliberately simple script, given the time constraints, but it will hopefully provide you with confidence, inspiration and a direction for your own requirements back at base.

 [Directories on the SAP Business Technology Platform](https://help.sap.com/docs/BTP/df50977d8bfa4c9a8a063ddb37113c43/b5a6b58694784d0c9f4ff85f9b7336dd.html) are a good way of organizing your subaccounts.
 You can assign arbitrary metadata to directories to help manage and analyze them.
+This metadata exists in the form of "labels".

 In this activity, you'll first set up a handful of directories, and then build a script with which you can list and add contact metadata.

 #### Set up the scenario